Skip to content

 Indicates that a specific entity’s data was updated.

-Triggered by: field edits (title, description, progress, name), principle assignment/removal, initiative creation/deletion, Jira key changes.
+Triggered by: field edits (name, description, progress), principle assignment/removal, initiative creation/deletion, Jira key changes.

 Client behavior: Re-fetch only the affected card from the API.
 If the entity is in the current view, replace the local data.
 If the entity is not in the current view but is within scope (same team and view type), treat it as a new card.
 If outside scope entirely, ignore.